-- 6. Establish procedures for the payment of approved claims in excess of \$20,000 but not more than \$250,000, from current tax collections without interest, following submission of the authorization to the secretary. - 7.
-Authorize certain approved claims to paid by nonrefundable offset against future tax liability.
-Any unused amount of offset may be carried forward against subsequent tax liability for the same tax for a period not to exceed five years. - 8.
-Authorize procedures for the payment of approved claims against the state for erroneous payments of corporate franchise tax based on the decision in UTELCOM, Inc. v.
-Bridges. - 9.
-Authorize procedures for the payment of approved claims against the state as a result of Act No. 109 from the 2015 R.S. of the Legislature.
+- 1. Delete requirement for local collectors to refund taxes that were overpaid due to the tax being paid pursuant to an unconstitutional law, invalid or unenforceable rule or regulation, or a mistake of law arising from the misinterpretation by the collector of a law, rule, or regulation. - 2.
+Simplify the procedure for the Board of Tax Appeals and DOR to pay certain claims when a statute or regulation has been declared unconstitutional or unenforceable. - 3.
+Delete authorization for establishment of procedures for the payment of approved claims against the state for erroneous payments of corporate franchise tax based on the decision in UTELCOM, Inc. v.
+Bridges. - 4.
+Delete authorization for establishment of procedures for the payment of approved claims against the state as a result of Act No. 109 from the 2015 R.S. of the Legislature.